Judge grants request to further reduce bond of teen accused in Donna murder

 The state prosecution disputed the request claiming the 17-year-old is a flight risk, saying Contreras was out on bond for a previous offense at the time of his arrest.

-The judge decided to lower the bond to $200,000.
+The presiding judge in 206th District Court decided to lower the bond to $200,000.
 The defense was not satisfied with the amount, saying it's still too high for Contreras' parents.

 Watch the video above for further details.

-Note: CORRECTION: This story had previously stated Judge Rose Guerra Reyna was present in court, which was incorrect.
-An alternate judge presided in court in the case.